aadel/sqlalchemy-solr/README.md

 A [SQLAlchemy](https://www.sqlalchemy.org/) dialect for Apache Solr.

+## Requirements

+The dialect requires Solr version 6.0 or newer.

 ## Installation

 The package can either be installed through PyPi or from the source code.